 I am a critical media scholar.
-I study the design and use of civic media, and am particularly interested in the ways these media may reveal, provoke and reshape our political imagination.
+My research explores the design and use of interactive media to disclose, provoke and reshape sustainability futures.

 You can find a list of my publications here.